North Killingholme Haven: Humber Sea Terminal (2000–present)

 In the late 1994 Simon Group gained a statutory instrument enabling it to construct a jetty at Killingholme North Haven.
 The development was to be a deepwater roll-on/roll-off terminal aimed at container traffic from European ports such as Rotterdam.
 A tender in 1998 from Edmund Nuttall and consultants Posford Duvivier led to a contract in 1999.
 The works included a 143 m two berth jetty supported on fifty 1067 mm tubular steel piles with a concrete deck; a cellular concrete pontoon 40 by 80 m secured by two restraining dolphins consisting of outer and inner tubular steel piles of 1700 and 1067 mm ring filled with concrete; and a 227 m pier linking to land also on 1067 mm piles, connected to the pontoon by an 80 by 10 m bridge.
 Shoreside construction was contracted to Clark Construction.

 The two berth "Phase I" opened June 2000, with Stena Line sailing to Hook of Holland.

 The facility's capacity of 14 sailings per week was soon reached, and in 2002 the developer, Simon Group began planning for a "Phase Two", with two further berths.
 The initial plan was for a third Ro-Ro berth from the original pontoon, plus a fourth berth for Load-on/Load-off (Lo-Lo) use, connection to the original land pier by a new spur.
 The "Phase Two" of the development was consented (2003); A £9.6 million contract for the third berth was awarded in 2003 to Edmund Nuttall, with the work including a new 240 m jetty, as well as approach bridge and adjustable ramp.

 The third berth was completed February 2004, consisting of a 240 by 13 m concrete decked finger pier supported on tubular piles; the design gave a 17 m water depth at high tide (8 m tidal range), and allowed berthing of ships up to 35,000 gross tons and 200 m long.

 The fourth berth was re-designed to be either a Lo-Lo or Ro-Ro berth, and was constructed as a Ro-Ro facility with Belgian shipper Cobelfret signing a twenty-year agreement.
 Nuttall was selected as contractor for the £8 million fourth berth contract, including the approach bridge spur; 80 by 9.8 m linkspan; and additional 40 by 35 m cellular steel pontoon.
 The approach spur was begun in May 2003.

 For phase 2 an additional £14.5 million was expended on onshore storage groundworks, covering 60 acre.

 Kia Motors relocated its import activities to a 55 acre vehicle import centre served by the port c.
 2005, in association with ABLE UK and the port operators.

-By late 2005 clients included Stena Line, Colbefret, UECC, Norfolkline, Ferryways and Eukor.
+By late 2005 clients included Stena Line, Cobelfret, UECC, Norfolkline, Ferryways and Eukor.
 Planning for a third phase of the terminal, initially estimated as costing £25 million for two further berths was underway in 2005.
 A harbour revision order allowing a new jetty, pier and link bridge was enacted in 2006.